 Importantly, the development process of AIs makes them less likely to be ecologically persistent than ‘inert’ ingredients.
-In development of AIs, specific attention is paid to their environmental persistence.
+In the development of AIs, specific attention is paid to their environmental persistence.
 Regulations like Maximum Residue Limits (MRLs) aimed at capping consumer exposure incentivise agrochemical companies to produce AIs that readily degrade.
 There are no MRLs for ‘inert’ ingredients (EC, 2009), and as such no pressure to produce fast decaying substances.
 One example of this is the AI class, the pyrethroids; cypermethrin, permethrin, and deltamethrin all have half-lives in pond water of <1 day (Tooby et al., 1981, Crossland, 1982, Rawn et al., 1982).
 In contrast, the surfactant adjuvant Multi-Film X-77, which may be applied as part of the same tank mix as pyrethroids, can repel honeybee visitation from a pond for 6 months after an initial spiking of 500ppm (Moffett and Morton 1973 and 1975).
 This concentration of Multi-Film X-77 also causes honeybees to drown at high rates for 60 days after application (Moffett and Morton 1973).
 In this scenario the pyrethroid AI has degraded well below the limit of detection whilst the ‘inert’ adjuvant is still causing significant mortality for months after.
 While not all AIs degrade as fast as pyrethroids, and not all ‘inert’ ingredients are likely to be as persistent as surfactants, this illustrates that assuming that all ingredients in a formulation will behave in a uniform manner once in the environment is unlikely to be true.

-One of the reasons there is a paucity of data on the environmental fate of ‘inert’ ingredients’ is that, under EU law only co-formulants with specific human hazard statements attached need to be reported as ingredients (EC, 2006).
+One of the reasons there is a paucity of data on the environmental fate or toxicity of ‘inert’ ingredients’ is that, under EU law only co-formulants with specific human hazard statements attached need to be reported as ingredients (EC, 2006).
 Despite this EU laws are among the most stringent in the world, with comparable documents from the US having even less information.
 The identity and concentration of other ingredients are explicitly protected under EU law as proprietary information (EC, 2009).
-Maintaining the identity of ‘inert’ ingredients as trade secrets severely impedes researchers’ capacity to understand how they spread in nature (Chen, Fine and Mullin, 2018, Straw, Carpentier and Brown, 2021).
+Maintaining the identity of ‘inert’ ingredients as trade secrets severely impedes researchers’ capacity to understand how they spread in, and affect, nature (Chen, Fine and Mullin, 2018, Straw, Carpentier and Brown, 2021).

-Given the widespread usage, uncharacterised hazard of ‘inert’ ingredients, their application in the absence of specific regulatory testing or academic research makes them potential unidentified drivers of bee declines.
-Authorization for outdoor use of three neonicotinoid insecticides- imidacloprid, thiamethoxam and clothianidin- was revoked in the EU in 2013 (EC, 2013).
-These substances had undergone, and passed, full ecotoxicological testing (including assessment of risks to bees) prior to approval, but were nonetheless later shown through academic research to cause serious detriment to bees and bee populations, mediated through sublethal effects that the regulatory process failed to detect (REFS).
-Just as the limited scope of the regulatory system failed to detect the risk neonicotinoids posed to bees, co-formulants too could be severely damaging to bees without triggering concern during the regulatory process.
-Consequently, academic research has a significant role to play in assessing the hazards and risks associated with ‘inert’ ingredients within pesticide formulations.
+Given the widespread usage, uncharacterised ecological persistency and uncharacterised hazard of ‘inert’ ingredients, their application in the absence of specific regulatory testing or academic research makes them potential unidentified drivers of bee declines.
+An example illustrating why this could be the case is the neonicotinoids (imidacloprid, thiamethoxam and clothianidin), for which authorization for outdoor was revoked in the EU in 2013 (EC, 2013).
+These substances had undergone, and passed, full ecotoxicological testing (including assessment of risks to bees) prior to approval, but were nonetheless later shown through academic research to cause serious detriment to bees and bee populations, mediated through sublethal effects that the regulatory process failed to detect (Rundlöf et al. 2015 REFS).
+Just as the limited scope of the regulatory system failed to detect the risk neonicotinoids posed to bees, ‘inert’ ingredients too could be severely damaging to bees without triggering concern during the regulatory process.
+Consequently, academic research has a significant role to play in assessing the exposure, hazards and risks associated with ‘inert’ ingredients within pesticide formulations.